pgibler/cmdh/README.md

 ./cmdh.sh "Replace the word llm with llama in documentation.md and output it to new.md"
 ```

-Make sure you run `cmdh configure` before using it so you can configure the ollama API endpoint & your OpenAI API key, depending on which you want to use.
+Run `cmdh configure` before using it so you can configure the ollama API endpoint & your OpenAI API key, depending on which you want to use.

 If you would like to make it available in your `PATH`, you can run `./install.sh` from the cmdh folder to update your `.bashrc` or `.zshrc`.
 The bash script will detect which one to update automatically.
+Then you can run it using `cmdh 'Command to look up'` instead of writing out the full path of the shell script.

 ## Usage